 - Low ground clearance

-3. DJI Mavic Pro / Mavic Pro Platnium
+4. DJI Mavic Pro / Mavic Pro Platinum

 Another awesome drone for traveling is the Mavic Pro.
-This was DJI’s first consumer foldable drone released in fall of 2016.
+This was DJI’s first consumer foldable drone, released in the fall of 2016.
 This thing is a beast and well suited for adventurous travel.
 Most of the pros and cons are the same for the Mavic Pro and the Mavic Platinum.
-Currently, the Platinum is slightly more expensive and if you can afford it, the few new improvements are great to have, but you will not be disappointed in the Mavic Pro.
+Currently, the Platinum is slightly more expensive, and if you can afford it, the few new improvements are great to have, but you will not be disappointed in the Mavic Pro.

-The Mavic pro is my drone of choice.
-I started flying DJI Phantoms and after several long hikes with them, the Mavic changed the way I travel with a drone.
+The Mavic Pro is my drone of choice.
+I started flying DJI Phantoms, and after several long hikes with them, the Mavic changed how I travel with a drone.
 It’s no longer a burden to take a drone on a very long hike – even if you don’t end up using it, it’s ok.

 Cons of Mavic Pro for travel:

-- Sensitive Gimbal – The gimbal on the Mavic Pro and Mavic Platinum are very fragile and you need to handle them with care.
+- Sensitive Gimbal – The gimbal on the Mavic Pro and Mavic Platinum is very fragile, and you need to handle them with care.